-A designated telephone number that customers can call to lodge complaints or queries relating to specific projects will be provided; call details will be recorded and followed up as required.
-Alternatively, complaints can be made via the Grievance Response Mechanism established by the MPU/PEU (see Annex G).
+A designated telephone number that customers can call to lodge complaints or queries relating to specific projects; call details will be recorded and followed up as required.
 The Contractor will liaise with local residents immediately affected by the works in relation to Construction Traffic movements.
 The Contractor will also keep the public informed by way of flyer notices and newsletters of progress on site and providing advance warning of particularly busy traffic periods during the project.
 As a requirement of the Certificate of Environmental Clearance, a Community Relations Officer will also be designated to inform residents of the proposed activities as well as act as a liaison between the public and the Project Team.

-ANNEX C - TRAFFIC MANAGEMENT & CONTROL
+ANNEX C - TRAFFIC MANAGMEENT AND CONTROL